maryasad/-X-ray-Image-Classification/RoadMap_using_Databricks.md

-### **Medical Imaging AI Assistant – Analyzing X-rays, MRIs, and CT Scans using Deep Learning**

-#### **Overview**
-A **Medical Imaging AI Assistant** is an AI-powered solution that helps radiologists and healthcare professionals analyze medical images such as **X-rays, MRIs, and CT scans**.
-Using **deep learning** (particularly Convolutional Neural Networks - CNNs), this assistant can:

-- Detect abnormalities (e.g., fractures, tumors, infections).
-- Classify diseases (e.g., pneumonia, lung cancer, brain tumors).
-- Assist in diagnosis by highlighting suspicious regions.
-- Reduce diagnostic errors and speed up the review process.

----

 ### **Implementation Roadmap using Databricks**
 Databricks provides a **scalable and collaborative environment** for handling large-scale medical imaging datasets, training deep learning models, and deploying them efficiently.